olegapa/deeplab/README.md

 `--demo_mode` - Execute in demo mode.
 All temporal files like images will be saved in output directory.
 Colored masks are saved as well.

-`min_height` and `min_width` - Restriction on bounder box minimum size.
+`--min_height` and `--min_width` - Restriction on bounder box minimum size.
 Only bounder boxes of bigger size are processed

 #### Contents of `input_data` dictionary parameter:
 `tr_h` and `tr_w` - Height and weight of deeplab input and output layer.
 Default value: 224

-`epoches` - Maximum amount of training epoches.
+`epoches` - Maximum amount of training epochs.
 Default value: 50

 `frame_frequency` - Filters frames to be processed by frame numbers.
 E.g. if `frame_frequency = 10` then only frames with numbers 1, 11, 21... are processed